Managing Grief

 - Definitely allow the grieving person the full range of his or her emotions, including anger and bitterness, which may sometimes be expressed against the healthcare providers, their higher power, or even the loved one who has died.

-- Please be patient and understanding, but not patronizing.
+- Be patient and understanding, but not patronizing.
 Do not claim to know how the other person is feeling.
 Do not force the person to talk or share feelings if he or she does not want to.

-- This is important – don’t be concerned about mentioning the deceased person’s name or sharing a fond memory of the person while in the company of the bereaved.
+- Know that it is not only appropriate but welcomed to say the name of the loved one.
 They, too, are thinking about their loved one, so it is acceptable and natural to bring the name into conversation.

-- Remember that grieving takes time and is a natural human process.
+- Grieving takes time and is a natural human process.
 No matter how much you want to “stop the hurt,” the bereaved must endure the grieving process.
 Allow them time and care for them as they move through it.

 - A person who is grieving for over a year should be evaluated by a healthcare provider